The flex-direction CSS property sets how flex items are placed in the flex container defining the main axis and the direction (normal or reversed).

 Behaves the same as

-but the main-start and main-end are opposite to the content direction.
+columnbut the main-start and main-end are opposite to the content direction.

 Accessibility concerns

-will create a disconnect between the visual presentation of content and DOM order.
+Using the flex-direction property with values of row-reverse or column-reverse will create a disconnect between the visual presentation of content and DOM order.
 This will adversely affect users experiencing low vision navigating with the aid of assistive technology such as a screen reader.
 If the visual (CSS) order is important, then screen reader users will not have access to the correct reading order.

 - Flexbox & the keyboard navigation disconnect — Tink